luisMolina95/cloud-practitioner-cheat-sheet/README.md

   - Commitment to use a specific amount of compute power
     - Measured in $/hour
     - One or three-year period
+    - Recommendations by AWS Cost Explorer
   - Types:
     - Compute
+      - Reduce costs up to 66%
+      - Automatically apply to:
+        - Any EC2 instance
+        - Fargate
+        - Lambda
     - Instance
+      - Lowest prices
+      - Savings up to 72%
+      - Individual instance families
+      - In a region
 - Shared responsibility model
   - User:
     - Patching guest OS